FloeFoxon/FloeFoxon.github.io/README.md

 **Foxon, F.** (2021) EVALI and the Internet.
 Video presentation at the *Global Forum on Nicotine*.
 Virtual.
 Available: [https://youtu.be/Q9SXPm-W26M](https://youtu.be/Q9SXPm-W26M)

 Kleykamp, B.A. & **Foxon, F.** (2021) Comparing Smoking Prevalence, Quit Attempts, and Harm Perceptions Among Younger and Older Smokers.
 Poster presentation at the Annual *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
 Virtual.
+Available [here](https://github.com/FloeFoxon/FloeFoxon.github.io/blob/9fc20a470dc79592926a803b7c448330d96cce15/Comparing%20Smoking%20Prevalence,%20Quit%20Attempts,%20and%20Harm%20Perceptions%20Among%20Younger%20and%20Older%20Smokers.pdf).

 **Foxon, F.** & Selya, A.S.
 (2020).
 Electronic Cigarettes as a Method of Harm Reduction at the Population Level.
 Poster presentation at the Annual *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
 New Orleans.
+Available [here](https://github.com/FloeFoxon/FloeFoxon.github.io/blob/9fc20a470dc79592926a803b7c448330d96cce15/Electronic%20Cigarettes%20and%20Nicotine%20Use%20Trends%20among%20US%20Adolescents%20SRNT%202020%20Poster.pdf).

 **Foxon, F.** & Selya, A.S.
 (2019).
 Is Vaping a Gateway to Cigarettes?
 A Simulation Approach.
 Poster presentation at the Annual *Sanford Research Summer Research Symposium*.
 South Dakota.